georgiagrayland/geography-quiz/README.md

 ### Known Bugs and Fixes
  - The first time parsing code through JSHint came with many warnings.
 Most of these were corrected when changing the configuration of JSHint to eversion: 6.
- - On the 'Enter Username' input field.
-A user is able to enter a space and it will still register on the high scores leaderbaord without a name if the score is high enough.
+ - On the 'Enter Username' input field, a user is able to enter a space and it will still register on the high scores leaderbaord without a name if the score is high enough.

 ### Deployment
 **Deploying the site to GitHub Pages**